 A project that is underestimated is much more likely to be approved than a project that is overestimated.
 This leads to a perception that development teams are always late, but it just looks that way because teams didn't get to run the projects they had likely overestimated.

-Our Overconfidence Often Leads to Incorrect Estimates
+Overconfidence in Our Ability Leads to Inaccurate Estimates

-For example, I might ask you to estimate when the singer Elvis Presley was born.
-And I ask you to give me a range of years that you are 90% certain will contain the correct answer.
-If you’re a huge Elvis fan, you’ll know the year he was born.
-You might even know the exact date, and as a result, you wouldn’t likely need to give a range of years
+If the estimator is a huge Elvis fan, they'll know the year he was born.
+They might even know the exact date, and as a result, they wouldn't likely need to give a range of years to provide an accurate answer.

-You might start by thinking, “Didn’t he have some hit records in the fifties?
+They might start by thinking, “Didn't he have some hit records in the fifties?
 Or was it the sixties?”

-Remember, I want you to give me a range of years that you are 90% confident will contain the correct year.
-You might then think that if Elvis was recording at the age of 20, and had hits in the fifties, an early year of his birth could be 1930.
+They might then think that if Elvis was recording at the age of 20, and had hits in the fifties, an early year of his birth could be 1930.

 And at the upper range, if he was recording in the sixties, perhaps he wasn't born until 1940.